spanner/radiant-taggable-extension/README.md

 ## New

 I've just stripped out quite a lot of display clutter in order to focus on the basic tagging mechanism here.
 Retrieval and display is now handled by the [library](http://example.com/) extension.
 The core radius tags remain here.
+Anything that used to refer to a tag page is probably now handled by the library page.

 ## Status